-- All children have opportunities to participate in activities that encourage belonging, participate in decision-making, celebrate academic and non-academic achievements, are surrounded by adults who model positive and appropriate behaviours, interactions and ways of relating at all times. - All staff have their individual needs recognised and responded to, have a range of strategies that support their mental health, have a recognition of their work-life balance, feel valued and have opportunities to contribute to decision-making processes. - All parents/carers are welcomed, included and work in partnership with schools and agenices, are provided with opportunities where they can ask for help when needed and are signposted to appropriate agencies for support.
+- All children have opportunities to participate in activities that encourage belonging, participate in decision-making, celebrate academic and non-academic achievements, are surrounded by adults who model positive and appropriate behaviours, interactions and ways of relating at all times. - All staff have their individual needs recognised and responded to, have a range of strategies that support their mental health, have a recognition of their work-life balance, feel valued and have opportunities to contribute to decision-making processes.

+All parents/carers are welcomed, included and work in partnership with schools and agenices, are provided with opportunities where they can ask for help when needed and are signposted to appropriate agencies for support.

-Whilst all staff have a responsibility to promote the mental health of students, Miss Crowley is the Lead for Mental Health and Wellbeing at Holy Cross Catholic Primary School.
-Miss Cotter and Miss Crowley are trained Mental Heath First Aiders.
+Whilst all staff have a responsibility to promote the mental health of students, Miss Cotter is the Lead for Mental Health and Wellbeing at Holy Cross Catholic Primary School.
+Miss Cotter is the Senior Mental Health Lead (SMHL)

-Responsbilities include:
+Responsibilities include:

-- Ensure that all school staff are made aware of this policy - Manage the implementation and review of this policy - Attending training in regards to different areas of mental health - Organising staff training about recognising and responding to mental health issues - Support staff in the identification of pupils who may be experiencing mental health issues and provide strategies to better support them - Ensure all parents/ carers know who they can talk to if they have a concern about their child's mental health - Work closely with the Inclusion lead, Miss Lovelock, to ensure all children with special educational needs are supported to meet their own specific needs - Attend DSL updates and work closely with the Lead DSL, Miss Cotter, to share concerns or referals for any specific children.
+- Ensure that all school staff are made aware of this policy - Manage the implementation and review of this policy - Attending training in regards to different areas of mental health - Organising staff training about recognising and responding to mental health issues - Support staff in the identification of pupils who may be experiencing mental health issues and provide strategies to better support them - Ensure all parents/ carers know who they can talk to if they have a concern about their child's mental health - Work closely with the Assitant Principal i/c of Inclusion, to ensure all children with special educational needs are supported to meet their own specific needs - Attend DSL updates and work closely with the Lead DSL, to share concerns or referals for any specific children.